accelerated-text/accelerated-text/docs/reader-models.md

 ![reader-model-doc-plan](assets/examples/reader-model-doc-plan.png)

-Notice the usage of "is in" check instead of "=".
-This way, a reader can be regarded as a "New customer" and a "Discount customer" at the same time.
+Notice the usage of "**is in**" check instead of "**=**".
+This way, a reader can be regarded both as a "New customer" and a "Discount customer" at the same time!

-Here are the text examples with different reader configurations.
+Here are the text examples with different reader configurations, produced using Document plan pictured above.

 ![reader-model-doc-plan](assets/examples/reader-model-example-1.png)